 Confessions are available before and after any Mass or on request.

-ASSISTED DYING – there is still work to do after the vote went in favour of legalising Assisted Suicide.
+ASSISTED SUICIDE – there is still work to do as the Committee stage of legalising Assisted Suicide has removed most of the safeguards and replaced them with “conditions that have no consequences if not adhered to”.
 Below are some resources to equip you and encourage you to get involved.
-Please hold your MP to account over: (1) “strong and proper safeguards” (2 of our local MPs raised that as an issue in their written replies to constituents or during the debate on 29th November), so ask them about what level of assurance they will need.
-(2) how detecting coercion is going to happen given it is so hard to pick up in Domestic Abuse cases – so again ask them about what level of assurance they will need.
-(3) the large increased costs to the judicial system is likely to pull away potential funding for improving Palliative Care/Hospices.
-Since funding Palliative Care and Hospices properly by Government was raised repeatedly during the 29th November debate, will they still vote in favour at the 3rd reading if no significant change in Government funding has been forthcoming?
+Please hold your MP to account over: (1) “strong and proper safeguards” because two of our local MPs raised that “strong and proper safeguards” were essential for them to support of the Bill; that was in their written replies to constituents or said by them during the debate on 29th November.
+Please ask them to be true to their word and to attend the 3rd reading in Parliament AND to vote against the Bill because of the lack of effective safeguards.
+If it is passed “in principle with assurances that the safeguards will be added by 2029” this is a deception as there is no way of enforcing such changes once the Bill becomes law.
+(2) Ask your MP how detecting coercion is going to happen, given it is so hard to pick up in Domestic Abuse cases; ask them about what level of assurance they will need.
+(3) the large increased costs to impliment the Bill will pull away funding for radically improving Palliative Care/Hospices.
+Such funding is vital if people are to have an effective choice at the end of life.
+Ask them if they will they push hard for that to be in place before any Assisted Suicide is legalised.
+(4) Since funding Palliative Care and Hospices properly by Government was raised repeatedly during the 29th November debate, ask them specifically will they still vote in favour of the Bill at the 3rd reading if there is no significant change in Government funding definitely approved by then?

 https://bioethics.org.uk/educational-resources/resources-on-eas/ – copy and paste this link into your internet browser to read various articles.
 The You Tube episode below is a 38 minute video interview with a Christian Bioethicist.